-PRAF G,R is a Participant Risk Adjustment Factor ( generation ) used to adjust the OSL and PM for a participant to reflect their relative generation risk and achieve the prudential standard in region R for the Market Participant ; PRAF R,R is a Participant Risk Adjustment Factor (energy and swap reallocations) used to adjust the OSL and PM for a participant to reflect their relative energy and swap reallocation risk and achieve the prudential standard in region R for the Market Participant; PRAF R,R,C is a Participant Risk Adjustment Factor (cap reallocations) for a cap value of C used to adjust the OSL and PM for a participant to reflect their relative risk of cap reallocations and achieve the prudential standard in region R for the Market Participant ; EL R represents AEMO's estimate of the Market Participant's average daily load in region R; EG R represents AEMO's estimate of the Market Participant's average daily generation in region R; $RC_R$ represents the average daily energy of prospective (ex ante) energy reallocation transactions , for which the Market Participant is the credit party in region R; $RD_R$ represents the average daily energy of prospective (ex ante) energy reallocation transactions for which the Market Participant is the debit party in region R; RCS R represents the average daily energy of prospective (ex ante) swap reallocation transactions , for which the Market Participant is the credit party in region R; $RDS_R$ represents the average daily energy of prospective (ex ante) swap reallocation transactions for which the Market Participant is the debit party in region R; PCS R represents the swap energy-weighted average strike price for prospective (ex ante) swap reallocation transactions for which the Market Participant is the credit party in region R; PDS R represents the swap energy-weighted average strike price for prospective (ex ante) swap reallocation transactions for which the Market Participant is the debit party in region R $RCC{R,C}$ represents the average daily energy of prospective (ex ante) cap reallocation transactions for which the Market Participant is the credit party, for a cap value C in region R; $RDC{R,C}$ represents the average daily energy of prospective (ex ante) cap reallocation transactions for which the Market Participant is the debit party, for a cap value C in region R; RC\$ R represents the average daily dollar amount of prospective (ex ante) dollar reallocation transactions for which the Market Participant is the credit party, in region R; RD\$ R represents the average daily dollar amount of prospective (ex ante) dollar reallocation transactions for which the Market Participant is the debit party, in region R; The calcu lated value is rounded in accordance with section 10.1.
-Detailed of Detailed definitions of each term are provided in section 9.
+PRAF G,R Is a Participant Risk Adjustment Factor ( generation ) used to adjust the OSL and PM for a participant to reflect their relative generation risk and achieve the prudential standard in region R for the Market Participant .
+PRAF R,R Is a Participant Risk Adjustment Factor (energy and swap reallocations) used to adjust the OSL and PM for a Market Participant to reflect their relative energy and swap reallocation risk and achieve the prudential standard in region R for the Market Participant .
+PRAF R,R,C Is a Participant Risk Adjustment Factor (cap reallocations) for a cap value of C used to adjust the OSL and PM for a Market Participant to reflect their relative risk of cap reallocations and achieve the prudential standard in region R for the Market Participant .
+ELR Represents AEMO's estimate of the Market Participant's average daily load in region R. EGR Represents AEMO's estimate of the Market Participant's average daily generation in region R. RCR Represents the average daily energy of prospective (ex ante) energy reallocation transactions , for which the Market Participant is the credit party in region R. RD R Represents the average daily energy of prospective (ex ante) energy reallocation transactions for which the Market Participant is the debit party in region R. RCS R Represents the average daily energy of prospective (ex ante) swap reallocation transactions , for which the Market Participant is the credit party in region R. RDS R Represents the average daily energy of prospective (ex ante) swap reallocation transactions for which the Market Participant is the debit party in region R. PCS R Represents the swap energy-weighted average strike price for prospective (ex ante) swap reallocation transactions for which the Market Participant is the credit party in region R. PDS R Represents the swap energy-weighted average strike price for prospective (ex ante)-swap reallocation transactions for which the Market Participant is the debit party in region R. RCC R,C Represents the average daily energy of prespective (ex ante) cap reallocation transactions for which the Market Participant is the credit party, for a cap value C in region R. RDC R,C Represents the average daily energy of prospective (ex ante) cap reallocation transactions for which the Market Participant is the debit party, for a cap value C in region R. RC\$ R Represents the average daily dollar amount of prospective (ex ante) dollar reallocation transactions for which the Market Participant is the credit party, in region R. RD\$ R Represents the average daily dollar amount of prospective (ex ante) dollar reallocation transactions for which the Market Participant is the debit party, in region R. The calcul ated value is rounded in accordance with sectionclause 10.1.
+Detailed d efinitions of each term are provided in sectionclause 9.